SitrakaResearchAndPOC/nuradio_gnb/README.md

 ```

 # STEP 2 : OPEN-SOURCE 5G NETWORK ADMIN
-## Kill process on Open5Gs
+## Killing all processes on Open5Gs
 ### Alternative 1 (Bad Practice + Optionnal) : Killing one by one
 ```
 ps aux | grep open5gs
 ```
-Find all process and kill one by one like :
+Find all processes and kill one by one like 'for EXAMPLE' :
 ```
 sudo systemctl stop open5gs-pcrfd
 ```